-Seasonal means, and principal axes components of subtidal flow, were calculated (Figures 76 to 87) from simulation horizontal currents as for HF radar currents (section 3.2.2), using the nontidal low-passed model output for each season at several depths.
-The ellipses thus primarily reflect weather-band variability.
+Seasonal means, and principal axes components of subtidal flow, were calculated (Figures 76 to 87) from simulation horizontal currents as for HF radar currents (section 3.2.2), using the non-tidal low-passed model output for each season at several depths.
+The ellipses (see section 3.2.2 for a more complete explanation of their meaning) thus primarily reflect weather-band variability.
 The results are presented as vectors (seasonal-means) and ellipses (subtidal principal axes) on maps (Figures 76 to 79), east-west vertical sections (Figures 80 to 83), and north-south vertical sections (Figures 84 to 87).
 In all figures, including the vertical sections, the vectors and ellipses appear in plan view showing eastward and northward flow upward and rightward on the page, respectively; no vertical velocities are shown.
 Only Eulerian means are considered and no particle-tracking nor Lagrangian-mean analysis in included.
 In this section, the seasonal-mean vectors (red arrows in figures) are described first, followed by the subtidal ellipses.